1989–90 Phoenix Suns season: Standings

-Record vs. opponents

 Playoffs

 The Suns entered the postseason as the fifth seed in the Western Conference, opening the playoffs against the fourth-seeded Utah Jazz.
 With stomach flu limiting All-Star point guard Kevin Johnson to only 9 minutes, the Jazz took game one with a 17-point victory in Salt Lake City.
 Johnson returned for game two, leading the Suns to an 18-point victory.
 After splitting two games in Phoenix, the Suns headed back to Salt Lake for the decisive fifth game.
 Kevin Johnson sealed the game with a last-second jump shot to give the Suns a 104–102 victory.

 The Suns would next face-off against the top-seeded Los Angeles Lakers, who finished the season with a league-best 63–19 record.
 Coach Cotton Fitzsimmons came into game one with an 0–37 record coaching against the Lakers at the Great Western Forum.
 The Suns had lost 21 consecutive games at the Forum dating back to 1984.
 They ended the streak with a 104–102 upset, stealing homecourt advantage.
 Center Mark West led the Suns with 24 points, 16 rebounds and 7 blocks.
 The Lakers would recover in game two, blowing out the Suns 100–124 to even the series.
 After winning games three and four in Phoenix, the Suns returned to the Forum with a 3–1 series lead.
 Despite an early 15-point lead and a 43-point performance from MVP Magic Johnson, the Suns rallied to a 106–103 victory, behind 37 points from Kevin Johnson.